python/cpython/Doc/library/asyncio-subprocess.rst

 .. note::

-   The default asyncio event loop implementation on **Windows** does not support subprocesses.
    Subprocesses are available for Windows if a :class:`ProactorEventLoop` is used.
 See :ref:`Subprocess Support on Windows <asyncio-windows-subprocess>` for details.

 .. seealso::